AddressIQ for telecom operators

 What your team gets from the engagement.

-Traceable logic lineage for audits, disputes, and repeatability
+Audit-ready lineage for count changes, disputes, and repeatability

 Database effect

-AddressIQ gets better every time the address is used.
+AddressIQ gets better every time a premise is validated.

 01